apintodesignco/ALEJO/STARTUP_GUIDE.md

 ## Introduction

-ALEJO (Advanced Language and Execution Jarvis Operator) is designed with an extraordinary, futuristic startup experience featuring a powerful half-human, half-machine awakening sequence with synchronized audio-visual effects.
+ALEJO (Advanced Language and Execution Joint Operator) is designed with an extraordinary, futuristic startup experience featuring a powerful half-human, half-machine awakening sequence with synchronized audio-visual effects.
 This guide explains the multiple ways to start ALEJO and customize your experience.

 ## Startup Methods